Last updated: 4 July 2026.

 Depending on how you interact with us, we may collect:

-• Service data — the information we need to deliver cleaning or staffing services to clients and to manage assignments, including site access details, schedules and contact information.
+- Service data — the information we need to deliver cleaning services to clients and to manage assignments, including site access details, schedules and contact information.

-• Payment and payroll data — bank details, National Insurance number and tax information where we pay workers or invoice clients.
+- Payment data — bank details and billing information where we invoice clients.

 We collect most of this information directly from you.
-We may also receive information from third parties such as referees, background-check providers, and (for candidates) prospective employers.
+We may also receive information from third parties such as background-check providers where required for our cleaning teams.

 3. How we use your information